Are you married yet? It would make your auto insurer happy if you were.

 Consumers aren’t aware

-Like many aspects of insurance, consumers may not know that they are being treated unfairly because of they don’t have a ring on their finger.
+Like many aspects of insurance, consumers may not know that they’re being treated unfairly because they are single.

 “The problem we have with insurance rating in general, is that it’s pretty opaque,” says Bach, of United PolicyHolders.
 “They will say that people who are married are calmer, they’re less wild, they’re less likely to get into an accident.
 There might be some truth to it statistically, but we don’t know because they won’t share their data.”